 Additionally, general economic conditions in West Texas are highly dependent upon the price of crude oil.
 When crude oil prices exceed certain dollar per barrel thresholds, demand for people and equipment to support drilling and completion activities for the production of crude oil is robust, which supports overall economic health of the region.
 If crude oil prices fall below certain dollar per barrel thresholds, economic activity in the region may slow down, which could have a material adverse impact on the profitability of our business in West Texas.

-The termination or expiration of our supply and offtake agreements could have a material adverse effect on our liquidity.
+The termination or expiration of, or periodic price adjustment settlements in, the J. Aron Supply and Offtake Agreements could have a material adverse effect on our liquidity.